pjaskulski/nbpapi/README.md

         last - as an alternative to date, the last <n> tables/rates can be retrieved

-func (c *NBPCurrency) CurrencyRaw(date string, last int, code string, format string) error
+func (c *NBPCurrency) CurrencyRaw(code string, date string, last int, format string) error
     CurrencyRaw - function downloads data in json or xml form